scipy/scipy/doc/source/tutorial/stats.rst

            [0.97166437, 0.19091633],
            [0.01853937, 0.74647189]])

-And here we advance the sequence to get the same second set of 5 points.
+And here we advance the sequence to get the same second set of 5 points:

     >>> engine.reset()
     >>> engine.fast_forward(5)